 Endowed by Dr. Andrew Hendricks, this award of $5,000 is given annually for the best book or book-length manuscript relating to the Dutch colonial experience in North America before the American Revolution.
 The deadline for submissions is traditionally around February 1.

 The New Netherland Institute offers an annual $1000 prize for the best published article relating to the Dutch colonial experience in the Atlantic world, with a special sensitivity to New Netherland or its legacy.
 The Clague and Carol Van Slyke Article Prize is named in their memory, and given in honor of their New Netherland ancestry.
-The deadline for submissions is traditionally around April 1.
+The deadline for submissions is April 1.